-- 1. Students are expected to arrive on time for their simulation experience

-- 2. Students are expected to follow the dress code policy for simulation and the uniform policy of the NMJC Nursing Program

-- 3. Students are expected to be prepared for simulation.
-Proper preparation is required to fully enhance the simulation experience.
-Prepared for simulation may include an assignment that is due before the simulation, and readings that will help the student function and participate fully in the simulation.
-Students are expected to have the necessary tools for the simulation experience.

-- 4. Cell phones are not allowed in simulation lab

-- 5. No food or drink is allowed

-- 6. No gum chewing is permitted

-- 7. SIM Man must be treated like a patient

-- 8. Use only pencil around the SIM rooms

-- 9. No horse play will be tolerated

-- 10. Civility is an expectation

-Failure to comply with this policy will result in the student being sent home and there will be no make up.
-Discipline is at the discretion of the faculty and program director.

-The goal of this policy is to ensure that standards of professionalism and behavior are being met and are in alignment with that of the Nursing Program at NMJC.
+- 1. Students are expected to arrive on time for their simulation experience. - 2.
+Students are expected to follow the dress code policy for simulation and the uniform policy for the NMJC Nursing Program. - 3.
+Students are expected to be prepared for simulation.
+Proper preparation is required in order for the students to get the full simulation experience.
+Preparation for simulation may include an assignment that is due before the simulation, and readings that will help the student function and participate fully in the simulation.
+Students are expected to have the necessary tools for the simulation experience. - 4.
+Cell phones are not allowed in simulation center or lab. - 5.
+No food or drink is allowed. - 6.
+No gum chewing is permitted. - 7.
+All manikins must be treated like patients. - 8.
+Use only pencil when in labs or sim center. - 9.
+No horse play will be tolerated. - 10.
+Civility is an expectation. - Failure to comply with this policy may result in the student being sent home with no possibility of make-up.
+Discipline is at the discretion of the faculty and program director. - The goal of this policy is to ensure that standards of professionalism and behavior are being met and are in alignment with that of the NMJC Nursing Program. - Absence from any simulation experience will be treated the same as an absence from a clinical rotation (see Absence Policy).